F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 We need destructor only if the object owns some resources that needs to be manually deallocated

-## Setting special member functions to default

-## Rules
+## Typical usage

--   if you want to be sure, delete everything you don’t need
+It's mostly better to delete everything you don’t need.
+Most likely, either
-- most likely, either we need no custom constructors, or we need three (move and destructor), or we need all of them.
+- we need no custom constructors, or we need three (move and destructor), or we need all of them.

-## Rules for Typical Object Types

 ### Simple Temporary Object

 - the object should live only in some local context
 - we don’t need anything

 ### Unique Object

 - usually represents some real object
 - usually, we need constructors for passing the ownership:
 	- move constructor
-	-   move assignment noe sin
+	- move assignment

 ### Default Object

 - copyable object
 - We need
 	- copy constructor
 	- copy assignment
 	- move constructor
 	- move assignment

 # Const vs non-const